Tap into your brand heritage to revive your brand's position and values.

 Perhaps one of the greatest examples of a brand that has stood the test of time and continued to build its relevancy around its core purpose is John Deere and their brand magazine, The Furrow.

 The subject matter has kept very much entwined with the brand purpose – informing farmers how to run their businesses.
 According to an interview with Contently.com, the magazine reaches two million subscribers globally with the more popular format being the print edition.

 What the example of John Deere does teach us is that even the most traditional of brands continue to exist to this day because they’ve successfully retained their brand positioning and continued to remain relevant, chiefly by keeping their audience at the centre of their strategy.

-The challenge for many organisations is adapting their internal structures, processes and the hiring of employees that can challenge company structures and open the organisation's eyes to the user.
+The challenge for many organizations is adapting their internal structures, processes and the hiring of employees that can challenge company structures and open the organization's eyes to the user.

-This is not a task that can or should be siloed to a specific department; it needs buy-in and understanding right across the organisation.
+This is not a task that can or should be siloed to a specific department; it needs buy-in and understanding right across the organization.

 The connected economy